-As the bone surrounding a missing tooth diminishes, and the teeth around that point begin to crowd the void - replacing that tooth becomes more difficult, and eventually impossible.
-Whilst dental implants are an excellent solution for missing teeth, the procedure relies on adequate bone structure underneath, in order for the implant to fuse to the bone in a process called 'Osseo integration.'
+As the bone around a missing tooth diminishes and neighboring teeth crowd into the void, replacing the tooth becomes increasingly challenging, and eventually impossible.
+While dental implants serve as a solution for missing teeth, the procedure requires adequate bone structure for successful osseointegration, the process where the implant fuses to the bone.